-In Figures \ref{fig:food101TURTLEtree} we provide additional visualizations for the hierarchies obtained with our proposed method in our hierarchical clustering experiments, complementing the quantitative and qualitative evidence shown in \cref{sec:experiments_HC}.
-Leafs are matched to the original labels by checking the most frequent label among datapoints contained in the leaf.
-In addition to the matched label, we report purity of each leaf, in percent.
+In Figures \ref{fig:cifar10TURTLEtree}, \ref{fig:cifar100TURTLEtree}, \ref{fig:food101TURTLEtree}, we provide additional visualizations for the hierarchies obtained with our proposed method in our hierarchical clustering experiments, complementing the quantitative and qualitative evidence shown in \cref{sec:experiments_HC}.
+Note that, to produce these visualizations, as well as the other visualizations of hierarchies in this paper we used the iTOL tool \citep{itolpaper}.
+Leaves are matched to the original labels by checking the most frequent label among data points contained in the leaf.
+In addition to the matched label, we report the purity of each leaf in percentage.

-In \Cref{fig:circular-tree-ImageNet-1K-appendix}, we provide additional results for ImageNet with different colorings for the inferred hierarchy, supplementing our results from \Cref{sec:experiments_HierClass}.
-These visualizations show where the subtree of birds (used in \Cref{subfig:circular-tree-ImageNet-1K:local}) is located within the complete tree and in relation to other superclasses, such as mammals, reptiles, dogs, and clothing.
+In \Cref{fig:circular-dendrogram-imagenet1k-appendix}, we provide additional results for the ImageNet case study (\cref{sec:experiments_HierClass}) with different colorings for the inferred hierarchy, supplementing our results from \Cref{sec:experiments_HierClass}.
+These visualizations show where the subtree of birds (used in \Cref{subfig:circular-dendrogram-imagenet1k:local}) is located within the complete tree and in relation to other superclasses, such as mammals, reptiles, dogs, and clothing.